Do I Have A Slip-And-Fall Case?

 - Torn carpeting

-- Changes in flooring (slants, dips, etc.)
+- Changes in flooring (slants, dips and other uneven surfaces)

 - Poor lighting